 LOTTE REINIGER (1899-1981) was an animator, an inventor, a storyteller, and a trailblazer.
-Her unique style inspired many, including modern day filmmakers Henry Selick, Anthony Lucas and many others.
+Her unique style inspired many, including modern day filmmakers Henry Selick, Nora Twomey and many others.
 Her 1926 film, The Adventures of Prince Achmed is the oldest surviving feature length animation, and while directing it, she invented the multi-plane camera, which was a major contribution to the field of animation.
 Her films are imbued with an unmatched grace and beauty due to her passion for an aesthetic she transformed so distinctly.
 Lotte once said that animation is “not so much a technical implement as the expression of the spirit behind it.”
 Sadly, her career was suddenly upended when the Nazi Regime overtook her hometown of Berlin.
 She was forced to leave in 1936, and she wasn’t able to find a permanent home again until the 50s, and then finally, she and her husband became British citizens in 1961, but despite all of this, she continued making films up until her death in 1981.
 Her last film was created in front of a live audience in 1980 inside the Dusseldorf Filmmuseum while sitting at her iconic multiplane camera that they still have on exhibit there.

 Women Film Pioneers Project: Comprehensive Profile of Lotte Reiniger